open-component-model/ocm/docs/ocm/model.md

 attributes (for example, attaching hints for the triage of identified vulnerabilities for this artefact).

-It describes:
+A component descriptor describes:
 - a history of [Repository Contexts](#repository-contexts) describing former repository locations of the component version along a transportation chain
-- a set of [Labels](#labels) to assign arbitrary kinds of information to the component version, which is not formally defined by the Open Component Model.
+- a set of [Labels](#labels) to assign arbitrary kinds of information to the component version, which is not formally defined by the Open Component Model
 - an optional set of [Sources](#sources), that were used to generate the [Resources](#resources) provided by the component version
 - a set of [Resources](#resources) provided with this component version